FormIt360/autodesk-formit-360-web-help/Visualizing Your Design/Using Materials/visual-styles.md

 # Visual Styles

-Visual styles provides a one-stop shop for tweaking the display of model surfaces, edges, and its environment.
+Visual Styles provides a one-stop shop for tweaking the display of model surfaces, edges, and its environment.
 Visual Styles also provides options for toggling helpful diagnostic options.

+##Surfaces

 | | |
 | ---- | ---- |